lambdaclass/lambdaclass_hacking_learning_path/README.md

+# Lambda handbook for new employees

 This is a guide intended to aid developers in their first days in the company.

 # Principles for success and teamwork philosphy

-We follow a very strict code of conduct that must be followed to ensure a safe space in the team
+We follow a code of conduct that must be followed to ensure a safe space in the team.
+You signed it when you entered Lambda and we expect you to follow it.
+Basically, treat everyone with respect.

 Principles for succes by Ray Dalio